MartinF99/PlastikStyle/README.md

 # Plastik style

 This is a fork of QPlastiqueStyle from qt5-styleplugins and a port to qt6.
-This project only supports Linux.
 ----------------------

+This project only works on linux

 ## Requirements